KrumpetPirate/AAXtoMP3/README.md

     1. entire file is valid and complete.  _only executed with the **--validate** option._

 ### Defaults
-* Default out put directory is the base directoy of each file listed.
+* Default out put directory is the base directory of each file listed.
 Plus the genre, Artist and Title of the Audio Book.
 * The default codec is mp3
 * The default output is by chapter.